-Each team will be assigned a 5-6 minutes timeslot to meet with two Japanese-speaking judges, one native Japanese and one American with native level fluency.
-The native speaker judge will direct a conversation with the team in Japanese. for a Japanese-language conversation.
-The Japanese judge will conduct the conversation.
+Each team will be assigned a 5-6 minutes time slot to meet with two Japanese-speaking judges, one native Japanese and one American with native-level fluency.
+The native speaker judge will direct a conversation with the team in Japanese.

-Students will open with a short self-introduction and will be asked a series of questions based on their self-introduction or asking them to answer questions based on the directions provided in the National Japan Bowl Team Study Guide.
+Students will open with a short self-introduction and will be asked a series of questions based on their self-introduction or based on the directions provided in the National Japan Bowl Team Study Guide.